Edge precoloring extension of hypercubes: Proof of Theorem

 {\bf Case 2.} {\em There is a dimensional matching containing no precolored edge:}

 Without loss of generality, we assume that no edge of $M$ is precolored.

 {\bf Case 2.1.} {\em No precolored edges are in $H_2$:}

-By the induction hypothesis, the precoloring of $H_1$ obtained from the restriction of $\varphi$ to $H_1$ by removing color $1$ from all edges $e$ with $\varphi(e) =1$, is extendable to a proper edge coloring $f$ of $H_1$ using colors $2,\dots,d$.
+Without loss of generality we assume that there are more colors precolored $1$ than $2$.
+Then by Theorem \ref{th:hypercube}, the precoloring of $H_1$ obtained from the restriction of $\varphi$ to $H_1$ by removing color $1$ from all edges $e$ with $\varphi(e) =1$, is extendable to a proper edge coloring $f$ of $H_1$ using colors $2,\dots,d$.
 By recoloring all the edges $e$ with $\varphi(e) =1$ by color $1$ we obtain, from $f$, a $d$-edge coloring $f'$ of $H_1$.
 Moreover, by coloring every edge of $H_2$ by the color of its corresponding edge in $H_1$ under $f'$, and then coloring every edge of $M$ with the color in $\{1,\dots,d\}$ missing at its endpoints, we obtain an extension of $\varphi$.

 {\bf Case 2.2.} {\em Both $H_1$ and $H_2$ contain at most $d-2$ precolored edges:}